alibaba/bifrostui/packages/bui-core/src/DesktopDateTimePicker/index.en-US.md

 ### Controlled Calendar Component

-Use the `value` property to control the calendar component.
+Control the calendar component using the `value` prop.

 ```tsx
 import { Button, DesktopDateTimePicker, Stack } from '@bifrostui/react';